Anacortes Skate Park Improvement Project

 Skate parks are a positive outlet to instill strong values like work versus reward, determination, the importance of community, having fun, and can give many a sense of being and a healthy oulet to blow off steam which we all need.
 Skate parks in any community can be a gathering place and even a second home for families and people of all ages who love skateboarding and other action sports.
 Quality skate parks in communities serve as a place for skateboarding classes, events, community fundraisers, and a place to find a strong sense of community and friendship.

-The Anacortes Skate Park Improvement Project (the Project) is a nonprofit 501(c)(3) dedicated to the rebuilding and future maintenance of the Anacortes Ben Root Skate Park.
-The Project initiated this nonprofit because the community asked for a safer, higher quality skate park.
-Thanks to our advocacy, the City of Anacortes added the rebuild of the current park to the Comprehensive Plan and Grindline created the plan for the park.
-A collaboration spearheaded by the Anacortes Skate Park Improvement Project, with the City of Anacortes and Anacortes Parks Foundation, has raised $1.6 million for the rebuild of the Anacortes Ben Root Skate park by Grindline.
+The Anacortes Skate Park Improvement Project (the Project) is a nonprofit 501(c)(3) dedicated to the build and maintenance of the Anacortes Ben Root Skate Park.
+The Project initiated this nonprofit because the community asked for a safe, high quality skate park.

 The ground breaking on the new park was July 5, 2023, and the new park, along with the pump track, is planned to be completed by November 2023.